hbbio/opaque/README.md

 Bugs & Misc
 ===========

+ * No RSS
+ * Google analytics would be nice
  * There's some weird behavior with mathjax ATM where you need to double-escape backslashes in order to use inline/block style math.
 So, don't use `\[\alpha\]`, use `\\[\alpha\\]` and it should